-For a comforting meal that won’t leave you feeling weighed down, turn to this Sausage Tortellini Soup.
+For a comforting meal that won’t leave you feeling weighed down, turn to this Italian Sausage Tortellini Soup with Kale.
 Plump cheese tortellini pasta, a vegetable rich tomato broth, and bites of tender Italian sausage are a dreamy combination on a dreary day.
 Made in one pot in just 45 minutes, this is a recipe you can eat for days, and will enjoy for years to come.

 Tortellini soup with sausage and kale is part soup, part lasagne, part pasta, and 100% comfort.
 We loaded it up with fresh vegetables for a hearty meal that won’t weigh you down.

 Italian food has a reputation for being rich and decadent, and certainly most Americanized versions are.
 But the bulk of Italian cuisine relies more on fresh, high quality meats and vegetables than starch heavy pastas and creamy sauces.

 Our take on Sausage Tortellini Soup is a riff on tortellini en brodo, which always includes a vegetable-rich broth and sometimes includes pork (usually in the tortellini itself).
 This recipe relies on store-bought cheese tortellini and prepared Italian sausage links for convenience, but certainly doesn’t lack in freshness or flavor.

 One pot, two hands, and 45 minutes will yield you a pot brimming with plump cheese tortellini swimming in a light tomato broth brimming with fresh vegetables and delectable chunks of Italian sausage.
 Sounds good, doesn’t it?
 Sausage tortellini soup is an incredibly easy and forgiving recipe that you’ll eat for days, and re-create for years to come.